Henry Mills Alden: Last years

 He married Ada Foster Murray on February 22, 1900 in Metuchen, New Jersey.
 His stepdaughter, Aline Murray Kilmer, was a published poet and wife of (Alfred) Joyce Kilmer, author of the famous "Trees" poem.
 With William Dean Howells he edited numerous collections of stories by American writers.

 Alden was an early member of the American Academy of Arts and Letters.
 He died on October 7, 1919, at his home, 521 West 112th Street, in New York City.

+There were a son and three daughters from Alden's first marriage.
+His son died in infancy.
+Of the three daughters, only one survived their father.

 Works

-He collaborated with A. H. Guernsey in the preparation of Harper's Pictorial History of the Great Rebellion, and as reader of manuscript, from 1862 to 1865.
+He collaborated with Alfred Hudson Guernsey (1818–1902) in the preparation of Harper's Pictorial History of the Great Rebellion, and as reader of manuscript, from 1862 to 1865.